campcollins/next-hsa/README.md

 ## Project Overview

-Next HSA is a comprehensive web application that simulates the complete lifecycle of a Health Savings Account (HSA).
-The application provides a realistic experience for managing HSA funds, including account creation, funding through deposits, virtual card issuance, and transaction processing with automatic validation of medical expenses based on IRS guidelines.
+Next HSA is a web application that simulates the complete lifecycle of a Health Savings Account (HSA).
+The application provides a simplified experience for managing HSA funds, including account creation, funding through deposits, virtual card issuance, and transaction processing with automatic validation of (simulated) medical expenses based on IRS guidelines.

 ## Key Features